rob550-docs/rob550-docs.github.io/docs/student-guide/how-to-guide.md

 3. The LED indicator on the AC-DC charger head showing RED means the charging process is working.
 4. The LED indicator on the AC-DC charger head showing GREEN means the charging process has completed.

-## How transfer file from MBot to your laptop - wormhole
+## How to transfer file from MBot to your laptop - wormhole

-There is a command-line tool, called [wolmhole](https://magic-wormhole.readthedocs.io/en/latest/welcome.html) that comes in handy.
+There is a command-line tool, called [wormhole](https://magic-wormhole.readthedocs.io/en/latest/welcome.html) that comes in handy.
 It can safely and conveniently transfer things from one computer to another.

 The scenario with the wormhole tool is as follows: If you've recorded a log file on the Jetson, or just have some files need to transfer it to your laptop without uploading it to Github, you can use wormhole for this purpose.
 Below is an example of its usage: